 Namibia is the country in the continent Africa.
-The total area of the Namibia is estimated to be 2,113,077 square kilometers.
-The grassland of the Namibia has the unusual ring-like structure that is of bizarre nature.
+The total area of Namibia is estimated to be 2,113,077 square kilometers.
+The grassland of Namibia has the unusual ring-like structure that is of bizarre nature.

 Namibia grassland has the mysterious circular bald spot which is of highly noticed around the globe.
 There are many writings that claim the association of alien with the mysterious spot.
 Depending upon the place the size of the ring varies from two to fifteen meters.

 The precise mechanism for the formation of the circle is highly debated among the scientific community around.